Your Guide to Moving to Washington, D.C.

 For the culture-seeker

 Living in D.C. is the perfect place to satisfy your need for art and culture!
-You can spend a whole weekend (or multiple!) losing yourself in some of the country’s best art, history, and cultural museums, from the National Portrait Gallery to the United States Holocaust Memorial Museum.
+You can spend a whole weekend (or multiple!) losing yourself in 81 of the country’s best museums, from the National Portrait Gallery to the United States Holocaust Memorial Museum.
 As an added bonus, the 11 Smithsonian museums in D.C. all offer free admission.
 Don’t know where to start?
 Check out this sample itinerary that will hit some of the city’s highlights and hidden gems.

 For the foodie